 What to eat

 For its size, Slovenia has a hefty foodie scene.
 It claims 24 gastronomic regions and it’s easy to taste the cultural influences of neighbouring Balkan, Central European and Mediterranean countries in the food.
-The farm-to-table culture is strong thanks to the country’s abundant pastures, forests and meadows.
+The farm-to-table culture is also strong thanks to the country’s abundant pastures, forests and meadows.

 Appetisers

-For something heartier, try čompe – a simple but satisfying dish of boiled potatoes with sour cream and cottage cheese.
+For something heartier, try compe – a simple but satisfying dish of boiled potatoes with sour cream and cottage cheese.
 Or sireki – a mix of cottage cheese, paprika, salt and cumin rolled into balls and eaten alone or with bread.

 Mains

 Slovenia is also big on dumplings.
 Struklji are rolled, log-shaped dumplings that are steamed or boiled, then sliced up like roulade and eaten as a main or side.
 They come sweet or savoury, but popular fillings include cottage cheese, walnuts or meat.
-Then there’s Zlikrofi dumplings, a speciality of Idrija in western Slovenia.
-A bit like ravioli, they’re hat-shaped and filled with a rich mix of potato, onion, lard and herbs.
+Then there’s zlikrofi dumplings, a speciality of Idrija in western Slovenia.
+A bit like ravioli, they’re hat-shaped and stuffed with a rich mix of potato, onion, lard and herbs.

 If you’re craving comfort food, dig into a bowl of jota – a thick stew of smoked meat, beans, sauerkraut, turnip and potatoes.
 Served with buttery bread, it’s the perfect post-hike fuel.